Privacy Policy

 Some private search engines use POST requests by default, whilst others allow their users to choose.
 Our service supports GET and POST requests, which can be configured client-side.
 This gives you and your users full control over how requests are handled.

 We have a number of servers in different countries with proximity steering and failover support to give your users the fastest response time and maximum uptime.
-However, we also allow you or your users' to specify that all our data is served from our EU server, if need be.
+However, we also allow you or your users to specify that all our data is served from our EU server, if need be.

-You can switch elements of our data on and off as you please.
+You can switch elements of our data on or off as you please.
 For example, if you don't want playable audio samples from Spotify, embedded Google Maps, embedded YouTube videos or Wikipedia popup balloons, you can simply switch these things off.
 We put you and your users in full control.

 We do not set our own cookies on your users' devices.
 But, for maximum speed, we can allow third-party code such as Google Maps and third-party images to be downloaded directly from the source, should you choose to do so.
 Some of these third-party services may set cookies.
 But by disabling third-party code and proxying third-party images, etc., you can ensure that no cookies whatsoever will be set.